QData/TextAttack/docs/constraints/semantics.rst

 .. _semantics:

 ================================
-Constraints based on Semantics
+Semantics
 ================================

 Semantic constraints determine if a transformation is valid based on similarity of the semantics between the orignal input and the transformed input.

 Word Embedding Distance
 ########################